kylepecci/ix-twatter/README.md

 0. Globally install prisma and graphql-cli by running `npm insnstall -g prisma graphql-cli`.
 1.  `cd server/prisma`
-1.  run `yarn` to install depencies.
+1.  run `yarn install` to install depencies.
 1.  run `prisma deploy` to deploy prisma.
 1. CD back into the server directory by running `cd ..` to go a directory up.